 Although the sun follows the same east-to-west path year-round, the trajectory of it changes quite a lot.
-In the summer the sun will be a lot higher in the sky, almost directly overhead, while in winter it will be a lot lower.
-This phenomenon is illustrated in the diagram below.
+In the Summer the sun will be a lot higher in the sky, almost directly overhead at midday.
+In Winter it will be a lot lower and many homes are designed to take advantage of this lower sun position for passive heating – definitely something to keep in mind in the design of your outdoor room or living space.
+This phenomenon is illustrated in the diagram below:

-One way to cut down on the amount of direct sunlight you receive is by building a roof or wall or by using trees to give you more shade.
-While trees and walls will give you permanent shade, roofs with the Eclipse Sun Louvre Range giving you control over the temperature – this allows you to cut out a lot of the harsh summer sun, while still allowing the warming winter sun and light into your outdoor space as well as adjacent rooms.
+One way to cut down on the amount of direct sunlight you receive in the Summertime is by building a roof or wall (you can also create privacy screens to achieve this) or by using trees that lose their leaves in Autumn/Winter.
+To take control of your day-to-day shading requirements, you can install an Eclipse Sun Louvre Range to windows or to create a privacy screen.
+You can also install an Eclipse Opening Roof System.
+These additions will give you total control over the level of the temperature and airflow, as you can cut out a lot of the harsh summer sun, while still allowing the warming winter sun and light into your outdoor space, as well as adjacent rooms.

-If you want a bit of extra heat in the winter it’s a good idea to have your outdoor room facing in a northerly direction.
-This way you’ll get the sun during the cooler months but it’s easier to block out the harsh summer sun because of the higher path it takes.
-See southern Hemisphere in the diagram below.
+If you want a bit of extra heat in the winter it’s a good idea to have north-facing windows included in the design of your outdoor room.
+This way you’ll get more of the low midday sun during the cooler months and can easily block out the higher and harsher Summer sun.